In brief

 What if a parent wants to move abroad with children?

-When a parent wants to move abroad with children, permission from both parents is often required.
-In the event of a disagreement, the court can be asked for substitute permission.
+When a parent wants to move abroad with children, consent from both parents is required in most cases.
+That consent follows from joint custody, which in principle remains in place after a divorce (Art.
+1:251 Dutch Civil Code).
+If the other parent does not give consent, the court can be asked for substitute consent.
 We call this a relocation case.

 The court assesses the best interests of the child, the practical feasibility of the move, and the consequences for contact with the other parent.
-In international situations, the jurisdiction of the court also plays a role.
+In international situations, the jurisdiction of the court also plays a role: if the child moves abroad, jurisdiction may shift to the court of the new country of residence.

 We assist parents with: